 Years ago, I found myself full of anxiety from the demands teaching in a public school kindergarten class brought.
 I often thought if I come to school with such stress and anxiety, what must my young students be feeling?
 That is when I was introduced to yoga for kids.
 It was a life-changing practice that I am so happy to have discovered.
 My students really responded to the different calming exercises and activities.
 Anyone who has attended a yoga class knows how relaxed and healthy you feel afterward!
 This is the same for young children.
 Yoga and mindfulness support young children in developing gratitude, kindness to self/others, self-awareness, and self-regulation.
 Below are a few favorite calming strategies you can introduce to your child.

-Namaste Song– Sit criss-cross applesauce and sing Namaste to the tune of “Wheels on the Bus.”
+Ask children to position themselves criss-cross applesauce and lead them in singing “Namaste” to the tune of “Wheels on the Bus.”

 Breathing Buddies-Play soothing music and have your child lie on their back.
 Place a small stuffed animal on their belly.
 Have your child slowly inhale through their nose and exhale with their breathing buddy on their belly.
 Encourage your child to focus on their breath and look at their buddy while it bobs (moves) up and down on their belly.
 They can repeat this process as many times as they like.
 They will feel excited while relaxing and lowering their stress.